gilnobrega/farmr/README.md

 ## FAQ

 ##### Are you going to steal my keys?
 No. The only command issued by chiabot client is ``chia farm summary``.
-It does not use Chia's RCP servers, therefore it doesn't even need to your private key.
+It does not use Chia's RCP servers, therefore it doesn't even need your private key.

 ##### How can I trust you?
 This project is open-source, so you don't have to trust me.
 Read the code yourself :)